ABiR994/OOP1-JAVA/README.md

 - `StringDemo.java` — String handling examples.
 - `Student.java` — Example of a class used in object-oriented exercises.
 - `RandomNumber.java` — A simple random number generator.
+- `Factorial.java` — A program to calculate factorials.

 ---